Dr. Brian Tinkel

 Dr. Tinkel is an artist and clinician for Avedis Zildjian Co., Pearl-Adams Corporation, REMO Inc., Innovative Percussion, and StickTape.com.
-Brian resides near Asheville, North Carolina with his wife Cynthia, his two children Lydia and Asher, and cat Oscar.
+Brian resides near Asheville, North Carolina with his wife Cynthia, and his two children Lydia and Asher.

 Telephone: (828) 689-1588 Email: firstname.lastname@example.org